eugenefvdm/backup-notifier/README.md

 ### Example Use

-In the examples below, the server name is Batman
+In the examples below, the server name is `Batman`.

 Your pre-backup command should look something like this:
 ```bash
 sh /root/notify-slack.sh Begin Batman $BACKUP_DEST
 ```

 Your post-backup command should look something like this:
 ```bash
 sh /root/notify-slack.sh End Batman $BACKUP_STATUS $BACKUP_DEST
 ```